 FBP: We are here in London, as Brexit looms large, and with the Asia-Pacific clients.
 Can you talk about Brexit and what it means for your business here?

-JA: We made an investment in Middle East & Africa (MEA), we have a new regional president and head of CIB.
-My peer here in MEA, we continue to believe in London as a financial centre.
+JA: We made an investment in Europe, the Middle East and Africa (EMEA), we have a new regional president and head of CIB.
+My peer here in EMEA, we continue to believe in London as a financial centre.
 We will watch and wait to see what happens.
 Clearly, there are some uncertainties at the end of the month and it has obviously some challenges, but we prepared for that.
 We have prepared for all the scenarios.
 We've been setting up a securities entity for our European business out of Paris and London remains our European headquarters.
 We've got a Dublin entity, Wells Fargo Bank International, that continues to serve our non-UK business.
 So again, at the end of the day, I think your guess is as good as mine in terms of what happens at the end of the month.
 We're watching that carefully.
 But at the end of the day, all we can do is control what we can control and prepare for whatever contingency and scenario that comes out.
 And from an Asia-client perspective, I think they remain as much interested in Europe as they were before, but it's always looking at ways to operate within the environment that we have in front of us.